jbcodeforce/aws-studies/docs/infra/index.md

 * **Reserved** for one or 3 years term, used for long workloads like database.
 Get discounted rate from on-demand.
 Up to 72% discount.
 You can buy and sell it in the marketplace.
 * **Convertible reserved** instance for changing resource capacity over time.
 * **Scheduled reserved** instance for job based workload.
 * **Dedicated hosts** to book entire physical server and control instance placement. # years.
 BYOL.
-Can be on-demand or reserved.
+(Used to port Microsoft license) Can be on-demand or reserved.
 Most expensive solution.
 Use for example in the case where you deploy a database technology on an EC2 instance and the vendor license bills you based on the physical cores.
 * **Capacity reservations**: reserve capacity in a specific AZ for any duration
 * **Spot instance** for very short - 90% discount on on-demand - used for work resilient to failure like batch job, data analysis, image processing, stateless, containerized...